 One of the very first things I do with creatives is set a deadline for the delivery of the film and that deadline is always in line with a submission deadline to a major festival.

-Setting an exact end date for delivery is important for two reasons:
+Setting an exact date for delivery is important for two reasons:

-1. It gives you and your team some vision.
-By stating that you want a film to premiere at Cannes, or your film or artwork to be part of the Venice Biennale, you are beginning to form a vision for the project.
-Having a strong mindset and setting high goals are important as they set the tone for the project.
+1. It gives you and your team motivation.
+By stating that your film is on a timeline to premiere at Cannes you are beginning to form a vision for the project.
+Setting high goals is important for pushing the team to achieve the best it can and it sets the tone for the project.